Slow English

 - Semantic HTML with appropriate landmark regions

-role="tablist",aria-selected, andaria-controls" role="status"andaria-live="polite"for loading states- Colour contrast audited — all text meets 4.5:1 minimum ratio
+langattributes on English (lang="en") and Chinese (lang="zh-TW") contentrole="status"andaria-live="polite"for loading states- Colour contrast audited, all text meets 4.5:1 minimum ratio